arestivo/presentation/markdown/indexes.md

 CREATE INDEX name ON table USING hash (column);
 ~~~

 PostgreSQL does not support primary indexes.
-All indexes are secondary and thus, sparse.
+All indexes are secondary and thus, dense.

 ---